FEATURE: 1961 Ford Country Squire Station Wagon

 Power steering helps the driver point the massive wagon in the desired direction while power windows and factory air conditioning give a touch of class and comfort to interior occupants, seated in the red and white cabin.

-From the factory, the deluxe Ford’s fiberglass side panels were not covered in real wood but rather simulated vinyl appliqué.“We don’t have large station wagons like this anymore (except for a few European models, that just aren’t the same).
+“We don’t have large station wagons like this anymore (except for a few European models, that just aren’t the same).
 That’s why I enjoy driving this one so much and showing it off – to remind people of how things once were and to bring back some happy childhood memories.”